bhargavflash/Recommendation-System/README.md

-# Building a Basic Recommendation Engine using weighted average of ratings
+# Building a Basic Recommendation Engine using weighted average of ratings and correlation